chill117/sequel/readme.md

 * **beforeDestroy** - This hook is run before destroying an existing instance.
 * **afterDestroy** - This hook is run after destroying an existing instance.
 * **afterFailedDestroy** - This hook is run **only** if a database error occurred while destroying an existing instance.

-A hook is only executed if no errors have occurred before it.
-So, the **afterValidate** hook callbacks will not be called if there are validation errors.
-And, the **afterCreate** hook callbacks will not be called if an error was passed by any of the **beforeCreate** callbacks.

 #### Examples